 Second, rudeness has an effect.
 That’s a few dozen people who are going to be left with a bad impression of you.
 I know a lot of editors who feel, “Who cares?
 They’re disposable.
 I hold all the cards here.”
 Those editors must not think karma matters.

 Third, treating freelance writers as disposable is so common that this is an easy way to set yourself apart.
 You’ll be surprised at the gratitude you’ll get from the people you reject.
-I’ve even heard about them third hand: “A friend of a friend told me that she applied for a content writing job with you, and she didn’t get it, but she got your note, and . . .”Treating freelance writers like professionals is an easy way to set yourself apart from most of… Click To Tweet
+I’ve even heard about them third hand: “A friend of a friend told me that she applied for a content writing job with you, and she didn’t get it, but she got your note, and . . .”Treating freelance writers like professionals is an easy way to set yourself apart from most of their clients.
+Click To Tweet

 Fourth, you might want to circle back and say yes to one of these people later.
 One person who has worked with me as an editorial assistant and writer for more than two years is someone who I passed on once and who applied again to a later job ad.

 16. Give a definite answer to all the other applicants

 You could be sending responses to rejected applicants earlier in the process.
 However, the process is much more efficient if it’s done all at once.
 (This step takes me about an hour.)
 However, you also don’t want this to drag on forever, which is why it’s good to get through the interviews above as soon as possible.

 Make a decision now about your group of maybes.
 Are they definitely out or going into the maybe later group?

 Next, set up two short emails in the canned response feature at your cutout email address where the applicants contacted you.
 The first response is just a flat no thanks that goes to almost everyone.
 Here is an example: